dtaylor15/osTicket-Prereqs-Installation/README.md

 </p>

 # osTicket - Prerequisites and Installation
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.

+Come across errors you can't figure out?
+Message me on Discord @deedeet15 👾<br />

 ## Environments and Technologies Used